vegan in japan

 We have two recommendations of ramen places in Tokyo:

 japanese vegan ingredients

-This tuber is a good egg alternative when baking both sweet and savoury dishes.
-When grated, it becomes slimy and thick and can be used as a binding agent in many recipes.
-Nagaimo imparts little flavour.
+This tuber is a good egg alternative when baking both sweet and savory dishes.
+When grated, it becomes slimy and thick.
+The resulting texture makes it ideal as a binding agent (like eggs).
+Nagaimo imparts little flavor.
 It is perfect for okonomiyaki.

-A potato that is processed into a jelly-like substance, it can be used to make faux-sashimi and is delicious with soy sauce and wasabi.
-It's low calorie, and high in fiber.
+A potato processed into a jelly-like substance.
+Konnyaku is delicious when eaten as faux-sashimi with soy sauce and wasabi.
+It's low-calorie, and high in fiber.

 finding vegan restaurants